It’s the end of another year, and while it was a rough one in many ways, you feel like there are some positive takeaways and reflect on the past year.

 This post will outline some of the best ways to reflect, regroup and reset before the new year.

-Journal Prompts Reflection Questions For 2021
+Journal Prompts Reflection Questions

 Some of the links below are affiliate links, meaning, at no additional cost to you, I earn a commission if you click through and make a purchase.
 Disclosure